 - Check that the tacky mat is fresh: if not, slowly pull it up toward the center and replace it with a clean tacky mat.

-- Step on the tacky mat three times, rotating to make sure your entire shoe contacts the mat.
+- Step on the tacky mat three times, rotating to ensure your entire shoe contacts the mat.

 - Inside the room, prepare all the materials you'll need.